ProseMirror/website/pages/docs/guides/basics/index.md

 The keymap plugin will interpret `Mod` to mean the Command key on Mac, and Control on other platforms, so that now our binding works as intended.
-We've also added one for undo.
+We've also added one for redo.

 Note that the order in which the plugins are given is significant—if you provide multiple keymaps, the one that comes firsts in the array